omajul85/CV/README.md

 # Omar Alvarez

-I am looking for a new career opportunity after three years in the broadcasting industry in Paris.
-My desire is to redirect my career towards a more technical field where I can use my design and programming skills within a team.
+I am looking for a new career opportunities after three years in the broadcasting industry in Paris.
+My desire is to redirect my career towards software development and apply my design and programming skills within a team.
 I have always had an interest in video and image processing.
-Currently I am doing a course by Makers Academy (London) in web development involving new languages and frameworks used on modern applications such as Ruby on Rails, Sinatra and JavaScript.
+Currently I am doing a course by Makers Academy (London) in web development involving new languages and frameworks used on modern applications and also best practices on patterns, XP-values, pair-programming and teamwork.
 My personal objective is to combine my existing knowledge in the audiovisual field with the latest web technologies in today's marketplace.

 ## Skills

 #### Programming skills

-* __Languages, Frameworks and Databases__: Ruby, Ruby on Rails, JavaScript, AngularJS, jQuery, Ajax, Phaser (HTML5 framework for game development), Postgres SQL, Sinatra,Datamapper.
+* __Languages, Frameworks and Databases__: Ruby, Ruby on Rails, JavaScript, AngularJS, jQuery, Ajax, Phaser (HTML5 framework for game development), Postgres SQL, Sinatra, Datamapper.
 * __Testing__: Rspec, Jasmine, Capybara, Protractor, Karma.
 * __Web__: Version control with GitHub, User authentication (Devise, Omniauth), Heroku, Bootstrap, API integration (The Guardian API, Wunderground, Yelp API, Cloudinary).
 * __Practices__: Pair Programming, SOLID Principles, Test Driven Development, Software Craftsmanship, MVC/MVW.